Digital vs Traditional Offset Printing: Pros & ConsPosted on 01

 The Pros and Cons of Digital Printing

-Digital printing is incredibly fast, making it ideal for projects with a tight deadline.
+Digital printing is incredibly fast, making it ideal for ID card printers and projects with a tight deadline.
 Traditional offset printing has a much slower turnaround due to the set up, so consider your deadline carefully when choosing which type of commercial printing to opt for.
 If the deadline is short and you’re running out of time, digital printing could be your best choice.